Robrowno/rally-blog/README.md

 ## User Profile Page

 NOTE: Name removed in production version, due to it not being used/visible anywhere else on the site.
+Also, forget password link is now changed to the contact page link instead
 ![Profile Page](./static/images/readme-images/wireframe-profile-info.png)

 ## Edit Profile Page

-NOTE: Changed to having seperate inputs for First Name and Last Name.
+NOTE: Changed to having seperate inputs for First Name and Last Name, then removing altogether and just showing the user's username and email.
 Also added a delete button should users wish to delete their account.
+The forget password link is now changed to the contact page link instead

 ![Edit Profile](./static/images/readme-images/wireframe-profile-edit.png)